soffes/soff.es-archive/Readme.markdown

 ### Admin

-The default credentials for the admin area are `username` and `password`.
+The default credentials for the admin area are `admin` and `passw0rd`.
 These are obviously different on production or if you have environment variables for `ADMIN_USERNAME` and `ADMIN_PASSWORD`.

 ## Goals for new version